ese-erigha/react-redux-observable/README.md

 # react-redux-observable

-A React starter pack composed of <a href="https://github.com/redux-observable/redux-observable">redux-observable</a> A react.js project displaying users and posts using the https://jsonplaceholder.typicode.com/
+A React starter pack composed with <a href="https://github.com/redux-observable/redux-observable">redux-observable</a>, <a href="https://github.com/jamiebuilds/react-loadable">react-loadable</a>, <a href="https://react-materialize.github.io/#/">react-materialize</a> and <a href="https://github.com/chentsulin/sweetalert-react">sweetalert-react</a>

+This demo pack adopted <a href="https://jsonplaceholder.typicode.com/"> JSON Placeholder </a> for fetching posts and users.